Essentially the py.js version of the Python C API, these functions

 - o – A

-- attr_name – a javascript
+py.object - attr_name – a javascript

 String

-py.PY_getAttr(o, attr_name)
+Booleanpy.PY_getAttr(o, attr_name)

-Retrieve an attribute attr_name
+Retrieve an attribute attr_name from the object o.
+Returns

-the attribute value on success, raises AttributeError
+the attribute value on success, raises AttributeError on

 failure.
-Equivalent to the python expression o.attr_name
+Equivalent to the python expression o.attr_name.

 py.PY_str(o)

-Computes a string representation of o
+Computes a string representation of o, returns the string

 representation.
 Equivalent to str(o)